In my mind, the following franchise mistakes all come under the umbrella of not understanding what a franchise is all about.

 - How much each franchisor service to your franchisees will cost on start-up and in the long term

 - The fees and charges which will be imposed

-This list of the mistakes people make when franchising is not exhaustive and needs input from specialist franchise consultants and accountants.
+This list of franchise mistakes people make is not exhaustive and needs input from specialist franchise consultants and accountants.